bbanting/budgettool/README.md

 - [ ] Make a Printable class with len attribute
 - [ ] SetCommand for target amounts.
 Default and per month
 - [ ] Make dedicated rename target command for clarity
-- [x] Make StateObject less bad
+- [x] Move targets from json to the db?
-- [ ] Move targets from json to the db?
+- [ ] If there are no targets, prompt user to make first one

 ## Notes